 Overhead shot of a white bowl filled with sweet potato peanut soup, topped with fresh herbs, on top of a white background.

 I don’t know about you, but I love leaning on easy crockpot recipes on busy weeks, especially when it comes to easy, delicious soups!
+And this delicious sweet potato peanut soup has become a new favorite in my family’s weeknight dinner rotation.

 It’s one of those dishes that feels special enough to serve at a dinner party but is easy enough to throw together any night of the week!